A listing of science and knowledge events in New Zealand

 Central Business District

-Ian Brown, John Dunn, Mark McKinney, Basil Orr, Peter Over, Graham Street, Terry Thomas Malcolm Wheeler,
+John Dunn, Mark McKinney, Basil Orr, Peter Over

 Minutes of Previous AGM

-That the minutes of the previous AGM, held on Tuesday 20th February 2018 at 7.35 pm be confirmed as a true and accurate record (Levi Martin/Ian Woodhouse).
+That the minutes of the previous AGM, held on Tuesday 26th February 2019 at 7.35 pm be confirmed as a true and accurate record (Bruce Hurley/Ross Muir).

 Nil matter arising from the minutes.

-That President’s Report be accepted (Ross Muir/Bruce Hurley)
+That President’s Report be accepted (Ross Muir/ Malcolm Wheeler),

 Nil matters arising from the report.

-That Secretary’s Report be accepted (Bruce Hurley/Ross Muir)
+That Secretary’s Report be accepted (Bruce Hurley/ Ian Brown).

 The Secretary again, acknowledged the work of the Spark Foundation and, in particular, use of the video-conference facilities for the meeting.

-That Financial Report (see below) be accepted (Bruce Hurley/Ian Woodhouse)
+That Financial Report (refer below) be accepted (Bruce Hurley/ Ross Muir).

-That Engineering Associates Registration Board Report be accepted (Bruce Hurley/Ross Muir)
+That Engineering Associates Registration Board Report be accepted (Bruce Hurley/ Ian Brown).

 Nil matters arising from the report.